eternal-red/cybersec-notes/Tools/useful tidbits.md

 	- tmux shells do not die if the terminal they are in is killed
 	- each tmux pane is a individual shell process

+### trap
+- constantly listens and conditionally executes a command if another is executed
+- is not a process itself